rbithray/CapstoneAI-Toxicity/docs/RQ1.md

 ## Graphs

-Scatterplot of the toxicity of all models when fed 1000 random prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)
+Scatterplot comparing the toxicity of all models to the toxicity of the prompts when fed 1000 random prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)

 ![Scatterplot of the toxicity of all models when fed 1000 random prompts from RealToxicityPrompts](../results/random/all_models_scatter.svg)

-Scatterplot of the toxicity of all models when fed 1000 random prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)
+Histogram of the toxicity of all models when fed 1000 random prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)
 ![Scatterplot of the toxicity of all models when fed 1000 random prompts from RealToxicityPrompts](../results/random/all_models_histograms.svg)

+Scatterplot comparing the toxicity of all models to the toxicity of the prompts when fed 500 toxic prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)
 ![Scatterplot of the toxicity of all models when fed 500 toxic prompts from RealToxicityPrompts](../results/toxic/all_models_scatter.svg)

+Histogram of the toxicity of all models when fed 500 toxic prompts from RealToxicityPrompts [[3]](../README.md#3-realtoxicityprompts-evaluating-neural-toxic-degeneration-in-language-models)
 ![Scatterplot of the toxicity of all models when fed 500 toxic prompts from RealToxicityPrompts](../results/toxic/all_models_histograms.svg)